OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 It can run 24x7, without you noticing.
 It makes _no noise_, almost no light, and requires ridiculous amount of energy to run.
 Even a Raspberry PI Zero does this kind of job (for even less power), successfully.

-One thing it is not good at are graphical UIs.
+One thing it is not good at is graphical UI.
 A graphical desktop is often too demanding on a small board like the Raspberry PI Zero.
 It becomes sometime really slow, and cumbersome.

 Running on it a program like [`OpenCPN`](https://opencpn.org/) seems absurd to me.
-Such a program runs fine on a laptop, with several gigabytes of RAM available.
+Such a program runs fine on a bigger device, with several gigabytes of RAM available.

 *But*, running a laptop 24x7 would be in many cases too demanding...